 As VIMA grows, we intend to stay focused on our basic principles and guidelines ; we will continue to make our presence known in deprive and isolated areas of rural Africa (SSA), far away from the glamour and exuberance lifestyles of the big cities.
 Come volunteer with a grass-root organization and have an experience of a lifetime.

-"when I see a starving child or an orphan in the hinterland , with no means to pay school fees, or no pair of shoes and clothes to wear, it reminds me of my own childhood, therefore I do not see a hopeless situation, but rather an opportunity for me to step-in and help,"-Francis Agbemafle- Founder of VIMA
+"when I see a starving child in the hinterland , with no pair of shoes and clothes to wear, it reminds me of my own childhood, therefore I do not see a hopeless situation, but rather an opportunity for me to step-in and help,"-Francis Agbemafle- Founder of VIMA